Weird Gloop elections

 Current and former Weird Gloop members and contractors are also allowed to vote, as are election committee members and verified Jagex staff.
 Banned users cannot vote.

-Candidates can nominate themselves either for a RuneScape Wiki position, or an Old School RuneScape Wiki position, depending on what their primary wiki is -- you can only nominate yourself for one or the other.
+Candidates can nominate themselves for a RuneScape Wiki position, an Old School RuneScape Wiki position, or a Portuguese-Brazilian RuneScape Wiki position, depending on what their primary wiki is -- you can only nominate yourself for one.
 Candidates should be evaluated based on their connection to the wiki they want to represent.

 - Not blocked on any Weird Gloop wiki currently